Parking and Traffic Management

 - All vehicles on campus must display a valid parking permit.

-- Any vehicle is parked in a designated carpool space without displaying an approved carpool permit between 6:30-10 a.m.
+- Any vehicle is parked in a designated carpool space without displaying an approved carpool permit from 6:30 to 10 a.m.

-- A vehicle occupying more than one space.
+- A vehicle occupies more than one space.

-- A vehicle is parked in a designated disabled parking space without displaying a valid, current, disable-parking permit.
+- A vehicle is parked in a designated disabled parking space without displaying a valid, current, disabled parking permit.